HeXiao2001/ProOE/README.md

 ## Citation

-If you find this code or work helpful for your research, please cite our paper:
+If you find this code or work helpful for your research, please cite our paper and consider giving it a star ⭐ on GitHub:

 ```
 Author, A., Author, B., & Author, C. (2023).
 A Probabilistic Optimal Estimation Method for Detecting Spatial Fuzzy Communities.
 Journal Name, Volume(Issue), Pages.